 Trump’s company applied to trademark ‘telerally.’
-Then, President Trump held a tele-rally.
+Then, President Trump held a telerally.

 Only three days after Trump’s company filed the trademark application, Trump’s 2020 campaign held a new kind of event with a very similar name.
 The president called it “my first-ever TELE-rally.”

 In it, Trump used Facebook’s video function to broadcast a 22-minute speech aimed at voters in Wisconsin.
-He said this was replacing his famous arena rallies, at least for now.
+He said this was replacing his arena rallies, at least for now.

-“Until [the covid-19 pandemic] gets solved, it’s going to be tough to have those big massive rallies,” Trump said at the outset.
+“Until [the coronavirus pandemic] gets solved, it’s going to be tough to have those big massive rallies,” Trump said at the outset.
 “But we’ll do it by telephone and we have a lot of people on the line.”

-Trump has since held other tele-rallies aimed at voters Michigan, North Carolina and Arizona.
+Trump has since held other telerallies aimed at voters in Michigan, North Carolina and Arizona.
 Some have been viewed more than 1 million times, according to Facebook.

 All have followed the same format: viewers hear audio of Trump giving an extended monologue, jumping from topic to topic.
 The video feed cycles between two still photos of Trump talking on the phone.
-The tele-rallies are not interactive, so attendees cannot chime in, cheer or ask questions.
+The telerallies are not interactive, so attendees cannot chime in, cheer or ask questions.

 “This is a very vital election.
 If we don’t win it, our country will never be able to recover.
 It will be a disaster.
 Thank you very much to the great people of Wisconsin.
 Thank you.
 Bye,” Trump said, signing off to end the Wisconsin event.

-It was not clear if Trump’s company was involved in the organization of these events, or if the Trump campaign paid Trump’s company for any services related to them.
+It was not clear whether Trump’s company was involved in the organization of these events, or if the Trump campaign paid Trump’s company for any services related to them.
 A spokeswoman for the Trump campaign declined to comment.
 Campaign spending records for this month will not be available until August.

 Trump still owns his business, although he has given day-to-day control over to his adult sons.

-One of its subsidiaries is called DTTM Operations LLC, which files for trademarks and collects royalties for their use.
+One of its subsidiaries is called DTTM Operations, which files for trademarks and collects royalties for their use.

 Since Trump took office, it had sought trademarks for Trump’s never-built Scion hotel chain and Trump-branded storage racks.
-Trump’s political slogans, like “Keep America Great” were trademarked by his campaign, a separate legal entity.
+Trump’s political slogans, such as “Keep America Great,” were trademarked by his campaign, a separate legal entity.

-DTTM Operations LLC applied for its first trademark in nearly two years when it did so for “telerally.”
+DTTM Operations applied for its first trademark in nearly two years when it did so for “telerally.”

-“The applicant has a bona fide intention, and is entitled, to use the mark in commerce,” according to the application, prepared by a San Francisco attorney who has done past copyright work for the Trump Organization.
+“The applicant has a bona fide intention, and is entitled, to use the mark in commerce,” according to the application, prepared by a San Francisco lawyer who has done past copyright work for the Trump Organization.

-Trademark-law experts said that a trademark isn’t necessary for the Trump Organization to make money in politics.
-If the company wanted to start charging campaigns for organizing “telerallies,” it could do so immediately.
+Trademark-law experts said a trademark isn’t necessary for the Trump Organization to make money in politics.
+If the company wanted to start charging campaigns for organizing telerallies, it could do so immediately.

-But a trademark would be helpful in the future, if the company does establish a business holding “telerallies.”
+But a trademark would be helpful in the future, if the company does establish a business holding telerallies.
 It could stop others from using the name, or allow Trump’s company to license the name for a fee.

-“The first reason you want a trademark is you want to keep other people from using the name,” said Josh Gerben, a D.C.-based trademark attorney who spotted the trademark last week.
+“The first reason you want a trademark is you want to keep other people from using the name,” said Josh Gerben, a D.C.-based trademark lawyer who spotted the trademark last week.
 “Does the company believe there’s an opportunity to license this mark to Republicans around the country to use?”

 In the meantime, Trump’s campaign has continued to pay Trump’s company for other services, in transactions that turn political donations into private revenue for the president.
 In all, Trump’s campaign and the Republican Party have paid $8.3 million to Trump’s company since he took office, including $45,000 last month alone, campaign records show.